thingweb/thingweb-directory/README.md

 If the response code is `201 Created`, the URI path of the created sub-resource is defined in the header field `Location` (for HTTP) or `Location-Path` (for CoAP).
 The path is relative to the root resource and follows the pattern `/td/{id}`, where `id` is an ID assigned by the repository for the uploaded Thing Description.

+If the associated uris of the new TD are already in the dataset, the response code is `400 Bad Request`.
+This is done in order to avoid duplicated TDs in the dataset.
+To change an existing TD use PUT instead.

 ###### Returns a list of TDs based on a SPARQL query pattern (e.g., a client queries the repository for a TD with a specific Thing URI).

 ```sh